Review: THE RUSSIAN BRIDE (2018) – Cinepocalypse 2018

 Nina (Oksana Orlan) is a single mother with lousy taste in men.
-Desperate to escape her life in Moscow she puts herself up on an online dating site.
-She catches the eye of reclusive billionaire Karl (Corbin Bernsen KISS KISS BANG BANG, HUNTING EVIL) who proposes without meeting her.
-Of course, she accepts and he brings her and her daughter Dasha (Kristina Pimenova) to his isolated mansion in the US.
+Desperate to escape her life in Moscow, she puts herself up on an online dating site.
+She catches the eye of reclusive billionaire Karl (Corbin Bernsen, A DEADLY LEGEND, HUNTING EVIL) who proposes without meeting her.
+Of course, she accepts, and he brings her and her daughter Dasha (Kristina Pimenova) to his isolated mansion in the US.

 However, shortly after the wedding things start to change.
 Karl has some hidden secrets, dark, nasty ones.
 His massive cocaine habit being the least of them.
 Things rapidly become worse until Nina is literally fighting for her and Dasha’s lives.